 - Featured Alumni News

-All alumni and friends of the college are invited to attend the event.
-Tickets are $25 and $15 for children 12 and under.
-Purchase tickets at the door or through neo.edu/homecoming.
-NEO homecoming festivities will take place from Sept.
-30 through Oct.
-1, 2022.
+All alumni and friends of the college are invited to attend the banquet.
+Tickets are $25 and $15 (children 12 and under).
+Purchase tickets at the door or online. https://neo.edu/homecoming

-For more information, please contact NEO alumni coordinator Eric Iverson at email@example.com.
+For more information, please contact Interim Director of Alumni and Development Eric Iverson at email@example.com.